How do you determine what SOC report you need?

 A strong understanding of SOC 1, SOC 2, and SOC 3 are required to decide which SOC audit a business needs.

 Once a business has determined which SOC attestation best fits their goals, they’ll want to pick between the two SOC 2 Types: SOC 2 Type I and SOC 2 Type II.
-(See section 4 for more details on SOC 2 Types)
+(See section 4 for more details)

 All SOC reports are verified by the AICPA and tested against one or more of the trust services criteria.
 (Learn more about TSC’s here)

 - Security: focuses on the protection of information and systems against unauthorized access

 - Availability: addresses network performance, downtime, security event handling, etc